 Border Security Force

-The Border Security Force (BSF), established on December 1, 1965, is responsible for guarding India`s land borders during peacetime and preventing trans-border crimes.
-It is a Central paramilitary force operating under the Union Ministry of Home Affairs.
-Presently there are 215,000 personnel and 186 Battalions.
+Border Security Force (BSF) was established on 1st of December, 1965.
+It is responsible for guarding India's land borders during peacetime and preventing trans-border crimes.
+It is a central paramilitary force, operating under the Ministry of Home Affairs.

 Central Industrial Security Force

 Central Industrial Security Force (CISF) was established on 15th of June, 1983.
 It is headquartered at New Delhi and works directly under the Union Ministry of Home Affairs.
 This unit functions to provide security to installations, industrial units and government infrastructure projects all over India.
 The unit also provides consultancy services to private industries and organizations, within the Government of India.

 Central Reserve Police Force (CRPF) came into existence as the Crown Representative's Police on 27th of July, 1939.
 After Indian Independence, this force acquired its present name based on the enactment of the CRPF Act on 28th of December, 1949.
 Its primary role is to assist the state/ union territories in police operations, to maintain law and order and contain insurgency.

 Rapid Action Force (RAF) was founded on 11th of December, 1991 and is headquartered at New Delhi.
 It works under the Ministry of Home Affairs.
 It is an Anti-Riot Police of the Indian Union.
 The members of this unit are provided non-lethal weapons in order to disperse the crowd, with minimum harm and losses.
 The officers of Rapid Action Force have provided services during communal violence and terrorist attacks.

 Indo-Tibetan Border Police (ITBP) was established on 24th of October, 1962.
 It was conceived for the security of the Indian border along the Tibet Autonomous Region of China, which is spread across 2115 km.

 Other Indian Paramilitary Forces